junghan0611/spacemacs/CONTRIBUTING.md

 file to find the best key bindings, then create a PR with your changes.

 **ALWAYS** document your new key bindings or key bindings changes inside the relevant documentation file.
-It should be the layer\'s `README.org` file for layer\'s key bindings, or `DOCUMENTATION.org` for general Spacemacs key bindings.
+It should be the layer's `README.org` file for layer's key bindings, or `DOCUMENTATION.org` for general Spacemacs key bindings.

 Contributing a banner